DELight: a Direct search Experiment for Light dark matter with superfluid helium: Superfluid Helium

 \section{Superfluid Helium}

 The DELight detector concept exploits the superfluid phase of the nobel gas $^4$He which has many attractive features as target material for a LDM search experiment.
 It is very light compared to typical direct detection target elements like xenon, argon, germanium and silicon, naturally providing sensitivity to lower DM masses due to better kinematic matching between the DM particle and the target nucleus.
 Liquid helium is furthermore easily scalable, inexpensive and standard commercial methods exist for its handling.
 It has no long-lived radioisotopes of its own, it is self-cleaning at superfluid temperatures in that all other atomic species freeze out, and it has a high impedance to external vibration noise.
-Its first excited nuclear state is comparatively high at about 21\,MeV, omitting all backgrounds from electronic excitation below this energy \cite{Cs_t__1997}.
+The first excited state of atomic helium is at 19.82\,eV, omitting all backgrounds from electronic excitation below this energy \cite{NIST_ASD}.
 Background events near the helium-to-cell interface induced by radioactivity of the surrounding material can be mitigated by fiducializing the monolithic superfluid helium target.
 Superfluid helium thus provides an extremely radiopure and compact low-background target with means to suppress various external background sources.